Kew Mutual Improvement Society lecture series

 Join our exciting educational season of public lectures aimed to bring you closer to the latest in plant and fungal science and horticulture.

 Since 1871, the Kew Mutual Improvement Society has been running an annual lecture season to boost your knowledge of the plant and fungal kingdom.

-From talks on Kyrgyzstan, to uncovering the role of the chromosome in evolution, this series will introduce to you the latest discoveries and advancements made in science and horticultural today.
+From talks about crop cultivation in outer space, to showcasing the achievements of Marianne North, this series will introduce you to the latest discoveries and advancements made in science and horticulture today.